SteelCompendium/compendium/docs/Ancestries/Dragon Knight.md

 Vaantikalisax said nothing.
 The inn had mostly gone back to its business but the three peasants watched intently.
 Eventually, the dragon knight spoke again, his voice low.

-“I owe you a lot, John—but not everything.”
+“I owe you a lot, John-but not everything.”

 “I'm not asking everything.”

 “No, that's not how it starts.
 But I have this feeling that's how it'll end.”

 “What does your oath say?
-‘Even should the sun stop in the sky, even should the night—'”
+‘Even should the sun stop in the sky, even should the night-'”

 “John,” the dragon knight said, his voice suddenly sad.
 Exasperated.
 “You don't want to quote my oath to me.
 You really don't.
 I liked serving with you.
-I have fond memories of that time—of you.
+I have fond memories of that time-of you.
 Don't spoil it.”
 He looked at his friend, the three peasants, then shook his head and turned to leave the inn.

 “Vaant,” Sir John said, following.
 “Sir Vaantikalisax, by your oath!”